A. R. Rahman: Soundtracks

 Rahman initially composed scores for different documentaries and jingles for advertisements and Indian television channels.
 In 1987 Rahman, then still known as Dileep, composed jingles for a line of watches introduced by Allwyn.
 He also arranged the jingles for some advertisements that went on to become very popular, including the popular jingle for Titan Watches, in which he used the theme from Mozart's Symphony no.25.
 In 1992, he was approached by director Mani Ratnam to compose the score and soundtrack for his Tamil film, Roja.

 Rahman's film career began in 1992 when he started Panchathan Record Inn, a recording and mixing studio in his backyard.
 It would become the most-advanced recording studio in India, and arguably one of Asia's most sophisticated and high-tech studios.
 Cinematographer Santosh Sivan signed Rahman for his second film Yoddha, a Malayalam film starring Mohanlal and directed by Sivan's brother Sangeeth Sivan that released in September 1992.

-The following year, Rahman received the National Film Awards (Silver Lotus) award for best music director at the National Film Awards for Roja.
+The following year, Rahman received the National Film Awards (Silver Lotus) award for Best Music Director at the 40th National Film Awards for Roja.
 The films' score was critically and commercially successful in its original and dubbed versions, led by the innovative theme "Chinna Chinna Aasai".
-Rahman followed this with successful scores and songs for Tamil–language films for the Chennai film industry, including Ratnam's politically charged Bombay, Thiruda Thiruda and S. Shankar's debut film Gentleman (with its popular dance song, "Chikku Bukku Rayile"), the urban Kadhalan.
+Rahman followed this with successful scores and songs for Tamil–language films for the Chennai film industry, including Ratnam's politically charged Bombay, Thiruda Thiruda and S. Shankar's debut film Gentleman (with its popular dance song, "Chikku Bukku Rayile"), the urban Kaadhalan.
 Rahman collaborated with director Bharathiraaja on Kizhakku Cheemayile and Karuththamma, producing successful Tamil rural folk-inspired film songs; he also composed for K. Balachander's Duet, which had some memorable Saxophone themes.
 The 1995 film Indira and romantic comedies Mr. Romeo and Love Birds also drew attention.

 Rahman attracted a Japanese audience with Muthu's success there.
 His soundtracks are known in the Tamil Nadu film industry and abroad for his versatility in combining Western classical music, Carnatic and Tamil traditional and folk-music traditions, jazz, reggae and rock music.
 The soundtrack for Bombay sold 15 million copies worldwide, and "Bombay Theme" would later reappear in his soundtrack for Deepa Mehta's Fire and a number of compilations and other media.
 It was featured in the 2002 Palestinian film Divine Intervention and the 2005 Nicolas Cage film, Lord of War.
 Rangeela, directed by Ram Gopal Varma, was Rahman's Bollywood debut.
 Successful scores and songs for Dil Se.. and the percussive Taal followed.
 Sufi mysticism inspired "Chaiyya Chaiyya" from the former film and "Zikr" from his soundtrack album for Netaji Subhas Chandra Bose: The Forgotten Hero (which featured elaborate orchestral and choral arrangements).